1iveowl/WebsocketClientLite.PCL/README.md

 This library is a ground-up implementation of the Websocket specification [(RFC 6544)](https://tools.ietf.org/html/rfc6455).
 The implementation does not rely on the build-in Websocket libraries in .NET and UWP etc.

-The library allows developers to establish secure wss websocket connections to websocket servers that have self-signing certificates, expired certificates etc. This capability should be used with care, but is nice to have in testing environments or close local networks IoT set-ups etc. To use this set the ConnectAsync parameter `ignoreServerCertificateErrors: true`.
+The library allows developers to establish secure wss websocket connections to websocket servers that have self-signing certificates, expired certificates etc. This capability should be used with care, but is nice to have in testing environments or closed local networks IoT set-ups etc. To use this set the ConnectAsync parameter `ignoreServerCertificateErrors: true`.

-This project is based on [SocketLite.PCL](https://github.com/1iveowl/SocketLite.PCL) for cross platform TCP sockets support.
+This project is based on [SocketLite](https://github.com/1iveowl/SocketLite for cross platform TCP sockets support.

 This project utilizes [Reactive Extensions](http://reactivex.io/).
 Although this has an added learning curve its a learning worth while and it makes creating a library like this much more elegant compared to using call-back or events.